- Community Development

-- Preliminary Plat - All property divisions and plats, which do not meet the requirements of a plat of survey of minor subdivision as noted above must submit a preliminary plat.
-A preliminary plat identifies the proposed lots to be created, all proposed public and private utilities and infrastructure and all natural and proposed conditions on the site.
-The contents of the preliminary plat shall be in accordance with the city’s Preliminary Plat Checklist.
+- Preliminary Plat - All property divisions and plats, which do not meet the requirements of a plat of survey of a minor subdivision, as noted above, must submit a preliminary plat.
+A preliminary plat identifies the proposed lots to be created, all proposed public and private utilities and infrastructure and all-natural and proposed conditions on the site.
+The contents of the preliminary plat shall be in accordance with the city’s Preliminary Plat Checklist (PDF).
 A preliminary plat must be reviewed and approved by the Planning and Zoning Commission and City Council.

 - Final Plat - Once a preliminary plat and construction plans have been approved and the construction of public improvements is nearing completion, a final plat can be submitted for review.
 The final plat identifies the final lot configuration, any necessary easements and right of way for streets.
 A final plat must be accompanied by all necessary legal documents, a list of which can be found on the final plat checklist.
 A final plat must be reviewed and approved by the Planning and Zoning Commission and City Council prior to release for recording with Polk County.

-All plats are subject to the either the 2016 development review schedule or 2017 development review schedule.
+All plats are subject to the 2023 Development review schedule (PDF).
 Any plat submitted for review must be accompanied by a development application, and appropriate review fee.

 Additional information on stormwater calculations, grading permit information, and stormwater management development standards can be found here.

 Applicants may submit a new development application online.
 Step-by-step directions for online development application submissions can be obtained by following this link.